Spring Boot Actuators

 Displays HTTP trace information (by default, the last 100 HTTP request-response exchanges).
 It may disclose details about requests of internal applications as well as user cookies and JWT tokens.

-requires an HttpTraceRepository
+trace requires an HttpTraceRepository bean.

 It requires the following conditions: